-I hope my brothers are proud of knighthood, says Bee Gees star Sir Barry Gibb
+Sir Barry Gibb reveals he struggled to stand after being knighted by Prince Charles

 -

-I hope my brothers are proud of knighthood, says Bee Gees star Sir Barry Gibb

-Bee Gees star Sir Barry Gibb has said he hopes his late brothers are proud as he collected his knighthood.
+The musician who was born on the Isle of Man said he hopes his late brothers are proud as he left Buckingham Palace.

-The 71-year-old’s moving tribute to his twin brothers Maurice and Robin came as he collected his award from the Prince of Wales at Buckingham Palace.

 He said there is “no question” he would have loved to have shared this special day with his brothers.